Diamondbacks vs. Nationals Player Props Betting Odds

 Candelario Stats

-- Candelario has 17 doubles, two triples, seven home runs, 19 walks and 28 RBI (56 total hits).
-He has stolen one base.
+- Jeimer Candelario has 56 hits with 17 doubles, two triples, seven home runs, 20 walks and 28 RBI.
+He's also stolen one base.

 Candelario Recent Games